nogueira0811/Regression/README.md

 Final fitted regression model based on analysis <br><br>

-Note that `report.html` is downloadable and contains the final report.
+The `report.html` file is downloadable and contains the final report.